Eastern Nigeria Marketing Board: Activities

 ENMB regulated the requirement for companies or individuals intending to become buying agents of oil palm related products.
 Agents were stipulated to have the wherewithal to purchase 400 tonnes of palm kernels and 200 tonnes of palm oil during the first year of operation.
 In addition, the ability to evacuate palm kernels to the port of transit and palm oil to the designated bulk oil handling plant.

 The board was mandated to fix producer prices at rates that will limit wild seasonal fluctuations.
 The board fixed prices according to each grade of palm produce mostly determined by the amount of free fatty acid.
 But the price stabilization mandate has been criticized by some economist's such as Peter T. Bauer, arguments suggested that the price of local produce was meant to be fixed lower than what is obtainable in the open market to ensure funds were available for other needs other than to supplement farmers income during lean times.
 Fixing unfavourable producer prices was also argued to influence the choice of crop selection and lowered farmers income.

+Eastern Regional Marketing Board Law

+As soon as may be after the thirty-first day of December in each year the Board shall prepare a report of its operations during the preceding year and shall forward such report to the Minister together with a certified copy of the audited accounts of the Board.